 Every food, song, craft, art piece, language, dialect national costume or folklore tail and indeed every skilfully made building, is worth visiting and living in this world for and experience being human in the aeons of the universe.
 That is my take on it, from my time so far on this planet.
 And that is why I must continue my travels, in my dreams, as a flock of starlings or as a simple man on an airplane, perhaps next to you.

-My photo book and short story "The Starling Man", is available for free in preview at BLURB, but also available to buy as PDF and a softcover book, from their website, with more photos.
+My photo book and short story "The Starling Man", is available for free in preview at Blurb, but also available to buy as PDF and a softcover book, from their website, with more photos.

 No comments: